gsantiago-orbis/zenoh-flow/README.md

 To these ends, Zenoh-Flow leverages the _data flow programming model_ --- where applications are viewed as a directed graph of computing units, and _Zenoh_ --- an Edge-native, data-centric, location transparent, communication middleware.

 This makes for a powerful combination as Zenoh offers flexibility and extensibility while data flow programming structures computations.
 The main benefit of this approach is that this allows us to decorrelate applications from the underlying infrastructure: data are published and subscribed to (_automatically_ with Zenoh-Flow) without the need to know where they are actually located.

+## Features Requests
+If you would like to see additional features, please submit an issue or reach us out on [Discord](https://discord.gg/zARxf4Dr8Y)

 -----